Ralph Covert

-Ralph Covert (born May 25, 1962) is an American musician, singer, songwriter, performer, producer, playwright, actor, educator, and record company executive.
+Ralph Covert is an American musician, singer, songwriter, performer, producer, playwright, actor, educator, and record company executive.
 He is the lead singer of children's music group Ralph's World and lead singer of the Chicago based indie-rock band The Bad Examples.
 Ralph's World was nominated for Best Musical Album for Children at the 48th Annual Grammy Awards.

 Among his many songs, he has a writing credit for the song "Not Dead Yet", featured on the Styx album Edge of the Century, released in 1990.

 Along with G. Riley Mills, he wrote Sawdust And Spangles and Streeterville, both earning Joseph Jefferson Awards for Best New Work.
 The pair also collaborated on The Flower Thieves and A Nutcracker Christmas.

 He has also worked as a record producer.
 His production credits include Framing Caroline by Los Angeles based singer-songwriter Kat Parsons, released in 1999.

 Personal life

-Covert is married to Rita Roquitte.
-They have three daughters named Fiona, Jayme, and Abby, and one son named Jude.
+Ralph has one daughter and a son.